fireblocks/eth_tx_validation/README.md

 * Kindly note that the signature part of the JWT is obfuscated as a security best practice.

-If you take this JWT and go to jwt.io - you’ll get the same clear text json payload as at the beginning of this guide.
+If you take this JWT and parse it in jwt.io - you’ll get the same clear text json payload as at the beginning of this guide.

 ## JWT Verification